-- Supports our school vision and values
+Supports our school vision and values

-- Is tailored specifically to the needs of our children i.e. preparing them for life outside Summerseat through three identified key drivers: diversity, aspiration, resilience
+- Is tailored specifically to the needs of our children i.e. preparing them for life outside Summerseat through three identified key drivers: diversity, aspiration, inclusion

 - Prioritises reading; an interest in books and the development of life-long readers